Tour of the Brooklyn Ghetto and Brooklyn Gangs Areas

-In the very beginning of Brooklyn’s existence, vast majority of the borough’s original neighborhoods were home to families with different ethnicities and cultures, but mostly all were from a European background.
+In the very beginning of Brooklyn’s existence, the vast majority of the borough’s original neighborhoods were home to families of various European backgrounds.

-By the 1960s, many of the areas within Brooklyn, like Brownsville and East New York, started to change as the communities were slowly becoming more of a home to the city’s African American population.
-This was mostly due to the fact that many of the white families were leaving for other neighborhoods in either Brooklyn, New York City, or Long Island.
+By the 1960s, areas like Brownsville and East New York started to change as the communities were slowly becoming more home to the city’s African American population.
+This was mostly due to the fact that many of the white families were leaving for other neighborhoods.

-West Indian Day Parade.
-Following African Americans, a large influx of West Indians during the 1980s were added into Brooklyn, which helped Brooklyn’s black population expand into places like Canarsie or the Flatlands, even though West Indians have been in Brooklyn for many generations.
-Photo Credit: el_cigarrito/Shutterstock.com
+Following African Americans, a large influx of West Indians during the 1980s relocated into Brooklyn.
+This helped Brooklyn’s black population expand into places like Flatbush and Canarsie, even though West Indians have been in Brooklyn for generations.

-The movement of African Americans and Latinos into many of the Brooklyn neighborhoods was with the help of blockbusting and redlining.
-These practices are when banks and real estate companies would try to influence white families to sell their homes and force minority families to move into a specific location while having only a few limited choices on where they could live, which led to the making of the Brooklyn ghetto.
+The movement of African Americans, West Indians, and Latinos into certain Brooklyn neighborhoods was with the help of blockbusting and redlining.
+These practices were when banks and real estate companies would try to influence white families to sell their homes and force minority families to move into a specific location while having only limited choices and limited resources.
+This led to the making of the Brooklyn ghetto.

-As mentioned, most of Brooklyn hoods were originally dominated by white European families until the 1960s as many fled into Long Island or other sections of the NYC metropolitan area.
-This led to a vacancy of the vast majority of neighborhoods east of Flatbush Avenue.
-Eventually, each of these neighborhoods would create their own reputations, whether it was the 90z in Flatbush, the East New York housing projects along Linden Blvd., the fear of the entire community of Brownsville, from Ocean Hill to Marcus Garvey, or Myrtle Avenue of Bed Stuy, home to the Marcy and Tompkins projects.
+Eventually, each of these Brooklyn hoods would create their own reputations.
+Whether it was the 90z in Flatbush, the East New York housing projects along Linden Blvd., the fear of the entire community of Brownsville, from Ocean Hill to Marcus Garvey, or Myrtle Avenue of Bed Stuy, home to the Marcy and Tompkins projects.

-Today, gentrification is slowly moving into the once predominantly black communities of the Brooklyn hoods, especially in areas like Bed Stuy.
-With gentrification of the Brooklyn ghetto there is a shrinking population within the urban community, mainly African Americans and Latinos, as there is relocation or an exodus out of the the traditional urban communities with a large newly arrival of hipsters, millennials, and families from other culture backgrounds.
+Today, gentrification is slowly moving into the once predominantly black communities of the Brooklyn hoods.
+With gentrification of the Brooklyn ghetto there is a shrinking population within the urban community with a large arrival of hipsters, millennials, and families from other cultural backgrounds.